dart-lang/pub-dev/doc/help-search.md

   - README
   - Documentation comments and identifiers

-- Package popularity and like count
+- Package download count and like count

 - [Pub points](/help/scoring#pub-points), which are based on factors such as these:
   - Adherence to Dart file conventions